Has your baby begun shaking their head? Are you worried it’s a sign of a problem?

-Fortunately, unless your baby is showing any other signs listed above, there is little chance that head shaking should be any reason to be alarmed about.
-Bringing it up to your child’s healthcare specialist can help ease your worries, or confirm if any other signs you’ve seen could be a sign of autism in your baby.
+Fortunately, unless your baby is showing any other signs listed above, there is little chance that head shaking should be any reason for alarm.
+Bringing it up to your child’s health care specialist can help ease your worries or confirm if anything else you’ve seen could be a sign of autism in your baby.

 How to Stop Head Shaking

 You may want to stop your baby from shaking their head if the action causes them potential harm or discomfort.
 For example, the constant shaking may make them extremely dizzy or disoriented, leading to falls and spills.

 You also don’t want your baby to accidentally hit their head on anything, such as the side of the crib, a table corner, or a wall.

 To stop your baby from shaking their head, follow these tips.

 - Attention: Do not react when your baby shakes their head.
 It may be cute, but keep the cell phone down and don’t laugh.
-If your baby is shaking their head to get attention, any reaction fuels them.
+If your baby is shaking their head to get attention, any reaction will fuel them.

-- Timing: Monitor the time your baby shakes their head.
+- Timing: Monitor the time when your baby shakes their head.
 If the shaking occurs during nursing or before bed, there may be underlying reasons you can address.
-If your baby is doing it for self-soothing purposes, learn more about other methods to help your baby sleep.
+If they do it for self-soothing purposes, learn more about other methods to help your baby sleep.